 Xbox Accessories is a good companion app.
 It offers a graphic EQ and presets so you can customize its sound profile to your liking.
 You can also adjust the auto mic mute setting as well as mic monitoring.

-The Xbox Wireless Headset has alright Bluetooth connectivity.
-It doesn't support multi-device or NFC pairing.
+The Xbox Wireless Headset has great Bluetooth connectivity.
+It doesn't support NFC pairing, but you can connect to your Xbox and Bluetooth device at once.
 It has low latency on iOS and Android, which is nice if you like to stream video.
 Its latency on PC is much higher, though, and it could interrupt your gaming experience.
 However, some apps compensate for latency, so your real-world experience may vary.

 These headphones have great non-Bluetooth wireless connectivity.
 While their latency isn't as low as the Razer Kaira Pro Wireless, it still falls within good limits so you can game without experiencing too much audio delay.